Carillon Historical Park

-Carillon Historical Park is a 65-acre (26.3 ha) park and museum in Dayton, Ohio, which contains historic buildings and exhibits concerning the history of technology and the history of Dayton and its residents from 1796 to the present.
+Carillon Historical Park is a 65 acre park and museum in Dayton, Ohio, which contains historic buildings and exhibits concerning the history of technology, as well as the history of Dayton and its residents from 1796 to present.
 As a part of the University of Dayton, the historical elements of the park were the brainchild of Colonel Edward Deeds.
-The major sections include settlement, transportation, invention, and industry.
-The park also contains the Carillon Park Railroad, a gauge miniature railway.
+The park contains sections for settlement, transportation, invention, and industry, as well as a small assortment of attractions.
 In 2005, Carillon Historical Park merged with the Montgomery County Historical Society to form Dayton History.